 Why might this be relevant?

-The project addresses the collaboration between UK and India in Next Generation Networks, which is relevant to understanding the impact of innovation and competition on network technology evolution.
+The project discusses the importance of experimentation and testing in future networks, which partially relates to the question on innovation and competition promoting network technology evolution.